pypiserver/pypiserver/README.rst

 See also `Client-side configurations`_ for avoiding tedious typing.

 ..
 Note::
    The above commands work on a unix-like operating system with a posix shell.
-  The ``~`` character expands to user's home directory.
+   The ``'~'`` character expands to user's home directory.

-  If you're using windows, you'll have to use their "windows counterparts".
+   If you're using Windows, you'll have to use their "Windows counterparts".
    The same is true for the rest of this documentation.

 Uploading packages from sources, remotely